UMM-CSci-3601-S17/lab-2-client-server-design-jacobaidan/README.md

-# CSCI 3601 Lab #2 - JavaScript and Node Lab
+# CSCI 3601 Lab #2 - JavaScript and Spark Lab

 [![Build Status](https://travis-ci.com/joethe/3601-S16-lab2_javascript-node.svg?token=LxxL6VKVhy5gSxgHFAQ4&branch=master)](https://travis-ci.com/joethe/3601-S16-lab2_javascript-node)

 During this lab, you will explore serving up a simple website that you create, using a [Spark][spark] server.
 Spark is a micro framework for creating web applications in Java.
 You will be using Spark to create the back-end of your website.